 Digital Logic Design, Electronic Design Automation

-- 2013.
-"SDC-Based Modulo Scheduling for Pipeline Synthesis."
-Paper presented at International Conference on Computer-Aided Design, November. .
+- 2014.
+"Multithreaded Pipeline Synthesis for Data-Parallel Kernels."
+Paper presented at International Conference on Computer-Aided Design (ICCAD), November. .

 Selected Awards and Honors

 - NSF Career Award (National Science Foundation) 2015

 - Best Paper Award (ACM Transactions on Design Automation of Electronic Systems) 2012

 - Ross Freeman Award for Technical Innovation (Xilinx) 2012

 - Best Paper Award Nomination (IEEE/ACM International Conference on Computer-Aided Design) 2009

 - Outstanding Ph.D.
 Award (UCLA Computer Science Department) 2007